Busting Seven Common Myths About Multi-Year Guarantee Annuities

 • Continue the annuity and earn an annual effective interest rate declared annually on the policy anniversary.

-1These ratings are provided to you so that you can make a comparison of American National Insurance Company to other companies.
-Ratings reglect independent opinions of an insurance organizations financial capacity to meet its insurance policies and contracts' obligations in accordance with their terms.
-They are based on each rating agentcy's quatitiative and qualitative evaluation of the company and its management stategy.
+These ratings are provided to you so that you can make a comparison of American National Insurance Company to other companies.
+Ratings reflect independent opinions of an insurance organization's financial capacity to meet its insurance policies and contracts' obligations in accordance with their terms.
+They are based on each rating agency's quantitative and qualitative evaluation of the company and its management strategy.

 The Best's Rating Reports reproduced appear under license from A.M.
-Best and do not constitute, either or implied, an endorsement of (Licensee)'s products or services.
+Best and do not constitute, either express or implied, an endorsement of (Licensee)'s products or services.
 A.M.
 Best is not responsible for transcription errors made in presenting Best's Rating Reports.
-Best's Rating Reports are copyright (C) A.M.
+Best's Rating Reports are copyright © A.M.
 Best Company and may not be reproduced or distributed without the express written permission of A.M.
-Best Company/ Best's Ratings are under continuous review and subject to change and/or affirmation.
+Best Company.
+Best's Ratings are under continuous review and subject to change and/or affirmation.
 For the latest Best's Credit Rating, access www.ambest.com.
 A.M.
 Best's active company rating scale ranges from A++ (Superior) to D (poor).

-Please see the FItch Ratings website for more information on credit rating categories.
+Please see the Fitch Ratings website for more information on credit rating categories.

 Policy Form Series MYG24; (Forms may vary by state).
-Withdrawals may be subject to Federal/State income tax and, if taken prior to age 59½, an additional 10% IRS penalty may apply.
-Neither the Company nor its agents and representatives can provide tax, legal or accounting advice.
-American National Insurance Company, headquartered in Galveston, Texas is licensed to conduct business in all states except New York.
+Withdrawals may be subject to federal/state income tax and, if taken prior to age 59½, an additional 10% IRS penalty may apply.
+Neither the Company nor its agents and representatives can provide tax, legal, or accounting advice.
+American National Insurance Company, headquartered in Galveston, Texas, is licensed to conduct business in all states except New York.
 Each company has financial responsibility only for the products and services it issues.
 Not a deposit.
 Not FDIC insured.
 May lose value.
 Not available in New York.

 At the end of your guarantee period, you can either withdraw all your money without penalty during a special 30-day window or continue the annuity and earn an annual effective interest rate declared annually on the policy anniversary.